MaterialsTheoryGroup/EDDPWorkshop/Tutorial3/Tutorial3.md

 Leave your search running, but in the interests of time we can skip forward to some ready-prepared search results.

+Navigate to the airss_2-48symm directory.

 Use cryan to look at the list of unique structures within a 100 meV/atom energy window from the hull.

-Is the Laniel structure there?
+Is the Laniel et al. structure there?
 Take some time to look through the various low energy structures in vesta.

 Now generate a structural density of states to analyse the energy distribution of the various minima we have found

 ```console
 $ca -sd 0.01
 ```
 The 0.01 parameter is a gaussian smoothing, try a few parameters and decide on one that is most suitable.

 Can you identify different families of structures in the structure DOS?